Skip to main content

 Custom GraphQL Scalars

-Ideally, the query for the photo should look like:
+Ideally, the photo query should look like:

 photo(options:"200, false, true, face")